minprog/cs50x-1718-1819/overviews/1 C/overview.md

 Above, the weight of each problem is noted.
 All programs have to be submitted in full in order to progress to the next module, which will be automatically checked using `check50`.
 Normally, you can see the results on this website soon after submitting.

-Your tutor will assess your programs as soon as every student has finished the module, and assign a grade for "style" and "design" for all programs that count for more than 0% of the total (see above).
+Your tutor will assess your programs as soon as every student has finished the module, and assign a grade for "style" and "design" for your programs.
 Together with the `check50` results, this will add up to a grade for this assignment.